jmahotiedu/betting-optimization/reports/outlier_recommendations.md

 - overlay_role: execution_discipline_only

 ## Notes
-- Weights are derived from settled bets and blended with today using a small-weight uplift.
+- Weights derived from settled bets; props blend sharp priors with props ML.
+- Gamelines weights come from outcome-based Odds-API.io snapshots.
 - EV thresholds are based on total_transactions percentiles and floored at 1%.
-- Gamelines weights are blended with Odds-API.io snapshots.